ChrysCapital part exits Hexaware Technologies with around 3x returns

 (Edited by Joby Puthuparampil Johnson)

 Hexaware Technologies Ltd. is an information technology and business process outsourcing (BPO) services company.
 It offers support, integration, implementation and testing services across enterprise software systems.
-The firm also offers enterprise architecture consulting, process consulting, portfolio analysis, business process modeling, information technology services, application development, re-engineering, enterprise applications, product development and maintenance, testing and infrastructure management and business process outsourcing.
+The firm also provides enterprise architecture consulting, process consulting, portfolio analysis, business process modeling, information technology services, application development, re-engineering, enterprise applications, product development and maintenance, testing and infrastructure management and business process outsourcing.
+It also offers enterprise solutions, quality assurance and testing services, business intelligence and analytics, Microsoft technology services, legacy management and modernization, infrastructure management services, human capital management services, java technology services, mobility services, cloud services, business process services and user experience services.
 The company was founded in 1990 and is based in Mumbai, Maharashtra.

 - Baring PE Asia-controlled Hexaware ropes in Sunder Madakshira as CMO